kchennen/BECASWrapper/README.md

 BECAS, the BEam Cross section Analysis Software, determines cross section stiffness properties using a finite element based approach.
 BECAS handles arbitrary cross section geometries, any number of arbitrarily oriented anisotropic materials, and correctly accounts for all geometrical and material induced couplings (e.g. bend-twist coupling).

-BECAS is a licenced software, available free of charge for academic use, and available for commercial use for a small annual fee.
+BECAS is a licensed software, available free of charge for academic use, and available for commercial use for a small annual fee.
 For more information, see  http://www.becas.dtu.dk.

 This Python module facilitates using BECAS for evaluating blade structure beam properties based on a geometric definition of a blade given in the format defined in FUSED-Wind, and furthermore using the tool in an aero-structural blade optimization context when interfaced with with an aeroelastic code, e.g. HAWC2 or FAST.

 ## Dependencies and Installation

-In addition to BECAS itself the BECAS wrapper has the following requirements:
+In addition to BECAS  and shellexpander itself the BECAS wrapper has the following requirements:

 * Python 2.7.x
 * numpy, scipy, sphinx